dmitryshimkin/deferred/README.md

 deferred
 ========

-Promises/A+ with error handling and context support
+The fastest Promises/A+ implementation with support of context for all handlers.

+See /test/performance/